A Few Tips For Travelling SE Asia

 We travelled to Australia for 2 weeks and then headed to SE Asia for 4 weeks.
 We picked up a few travel tips when we were in Australia but many things changed when we hit SE Asia.
 Let us share our 10 tips for travelling SE Asia – the pros and the cons!

 There are many great things to be said about the beautiful countries you will see in SE Asia.
 You will find great beaches and amazing sites of beauty on your SE asia travel.
 It is not hard to find some of the nicest people while you travel for great value.
 But there are also a few things that you should be prepared for.
 It is really hot and humid.
 Traffic is chaos, so plan for your transportation.
 There are a lot of tourists so wander to find the hidden gems.
-And you will sometimes feel like you are a walking dollars sign!
+And you will sometimes feel like you are a walking dollars sign.
+If you will be doing a lot of travelling around this area then you should make sure you look into finding the safest bags prior to your visit.

 What You Will Love About SE Asia